 Sustainable building really made its mark in this country in the 1960s when there was an exodus of people moving to more rural areas away from suburban life.
 The move meant finding ways to live affordably and conveniently, and so alternative construction methods were explored.
 These same methods are becoming more and more mainstream as modern families are also looking for cost-efficient and greener ways of living.

-Back then, methods like solar heating and cooling, wind and hydro electric power, water filtration and composting were something out of a science fiction novel.
-Today, they are common sense methods of a sustainable lifestyle that is better on the wallet and the environment.
+Back then, methods like solar heating and cooling, wind, hydroelectric power, water filtration, and composting were something out of a science fiction novel.
+Today, they are common-sense methods of a sustainable lifestyle that are better on the wallet and the environment.

 In fact, the sustainable industry as a whole is booming, even in harsher economic times when other industries are taking a hit.
-Photovoltaic panels, a fancy term for solar panels, is one of the fastest growing industries in the world as is the “green roofing” industry.
+Photovoltaic panels, a fancy term for solar panels, are one of the fastest-growing industries in the world, as is the “green roofing” industry.

 Categories: Green Living